History of rugby union in the United States: Modern history: 1960s–2000s

-Professionalization
+Professional era 2016–

 During the 1990s, rugby union became officially professional on a global level.
 In early November 2015, a new professional rugby organization, named PRO Rugby, launched its Facebook page and scheduled an announcement for November 9, 2015.
 On November 9, 2015, PRO Rugby made an official announcement outlining its plans and a framework for the competition.
 USA Rugby affirmed that it sanctioned and supported the PRO Rugby competition.
 Despite a 2016 PRO Rugby season being held, issues occurred during the offseason, and a second season never occurred.

 PRO Rugby folded the San Francisco Rush in December 2016, citing a lack of a suitable venue, and on lack of support from the local media.
 All PRO Rugby players then received notice on December 20, 2016, that their contracts would be terminated in 30 days if progress was not made towards resolving disputes between the league and USA Rugby.
 As of 2018, numerous players still report to have not been paid the salaries specified in their contracts with PRO Rugby.
 To recover some of their lost income, some players have elected to file claims with their local labor commissioner offices.
 No other official announcements were made.
 By the end of 2017, no representative for PRO Rugby had shown up in any of the court cases in regards to the expenses owed to former director Lewis and others from the operation on the lone Pro Rugby season.

 Meanwhile, organization of what would become Major League Rugby began in September 2016.
 At least five amateur rugby union clubs across the United States began discussing a possible professional league, as Dean Howes, who had previously been an executive with Major League Soccer's Real Salt Lake and the St. Louis Blues of the National Hockey League, stepped in as senior strategic advisor for Rugby Utah in an attempt to provide a pathway for expanding professional rugby stateside.

 With PRO Rugby on its way to folding, by February 2017, a total of nine amateur rugby union organizations including the Austin Huns, Dallas Griffins, Glendale Raptors, Houston Strikers, Kansas City Blues, Minneapolis, New Orleans RFC, Rugby Utah and the Seattle Saracens, had announced their intentions to form a professional league to begin play the following year.

 On November 6, 2017, Major League Rugby and CBS Sports Network announced a multi-year television partnership which marked MLR's first major television deal for broadcast rights.
 It was the first time in American history that a new sporting league had a national television deal prior to launch.

 The first regular season game in Major League Rugby history was held on April 21, 2018, when the Houston SaberCats hosted the New Orleans Gold in Houston.
 The Toronto Arrows joined the league ahead of 2019 season as the first Canadian team in MLR.
-Three further American clubs are set to begin play in 2020.
+Three further American clubs began play in 2020.